Pixfri/FlashlightEngine/README.md

 # Flashlight Engine

-Flashlight Engine is a graphics engine that runs on DirectX12.
+Flashlight Engine is a graphics engine that runs on Vulkan.

 ## Goal of the project